Clan Haldane

 Clan Haldane is a Lowland Scottish clan.

 History

 Origins of the clan

 Bernard, son of Brien, received from William the Lion the manor of Hauden between 1165 and 1171.
 A cadet of the house is believed to have settled in Strathearn and acquired lands which later became part of the barony of Gleneagles, where the chiefs of Clan Haldane still reside today.
-The name Gleneagles has nothing to do with the chief's heraldry but is derived from the Scottish Gaelic, eaglais, which means a church.
+The name Gleneagles has nothing to do with the chief's heraldry but is derived from the Scottish Gaelic, glen and eaglais, which means a church.

 Wars of Scottish Independence

 In 1296 Aylmer Haldane appears in the Ragman Rolls swearing fealty to Edward I of England.
 However he soon allied himself with Robert the Bruce in the struggle for Scottish independence.
 In 1312 Sir Simon Haldane received a charter for part of the lands of Bardrill in Streathearn from Sir John de Logy.
 Sir Simon married Matilda de Arnot and in doing so obtained extensive lands within the earldom of Lennox.